The brief:

 A student is trying to save money on his weekly shopping budget, as his funds are running low.
 He’s using the map in the app to look for suitable food items he can get locally for free and locates a box of onions, so he messages the owner to arrange a collection.

-Wireframe designs:
+Prototype designs:

 Usability guidance